LeToNode/Play2.0-CN-doc/Home.md

 # Play 2.0 beta documentation

 Welcome to the Play framework 2.0 beta documentation.
-This documentation is a work in progress, as Play 2.0 itself.
+This documentation is a work in progress, as is Play 2.0 itself.

 > Read more about the [[current status, and missing features | Status]].